Pellinaati Pramanalu: Plot

 Now it is the time for the silver jubilee celebrations of RP Nanda's company Andalu Alankaralu.
 The fashion design competition Andhra Sundari is held on that eve.
-Whereat, Krishna Rao expresses his crush on Radha when Rukmini is devastated by overhearing it.
+There, Krishna Rao expresses his infatuation on Radha as Rukmini is devastated by overhearing it.
 In that dismay, she enters the stage and is the most appreciated by the judges.
-Parallelly, Radha tells Krishna Rao that she has made his play construe with his woman restraint.
-Moreover, she slaps the amount that Pratap has been accorded.
-Listening to it, Pratap apologizes by assessing her when the two like each other.
-Next, Salahala Rao & Pratap mock Krishna Rao with a black comedy skit about Rukmini's suicide and reform him.
+Meanwhile, Radha tells Krishna Rao that she has exposed his game and taught him restraint.
+Moreover, she slaps down the money that Pratap has been accorded.
+Listening to it, Pratap apologizes after assessing her and the two take a liking to each other.
+Next, Salahala Rao and Pratap mock Krishna Rao with a black comedy skit about Rukmini's suicide and reform him.
 At last, Rukmini is honored with a medal as the victor in the competition.
 Radha announces her love for Pratap; surprisingly, she is revealed to be Nanda's daughter.
-Finally, the movie ends happily with the marriage of Pratap & Radha.
+Finally, the movie ends happily with the marriage of Pratap and Radha..

 Production

 K. V. Reddy liked the American film The Seven Year Itch (1955) and its story idea and wanted to make a film on the same theme.
 Earlier, K. V. Reddy wanted to make this film for Annapurna Pictures' maiden production but was vetoed by producer Dukkipati Madhusudana Rao despite the fact that both K. V. Reddy and the lead actor Akkineni Nageswara Rao liked the idea.
 Madhusudana Rao felt that the audience may not accept their favourite hero to be shown as the father of three children in most parts of the movie and cheat his wife.

 After the phenomenal success of both Donga Ramudu (1955) and Mayabazar (1957), K. V. Reddy decided to venture into film production and formed Jayanthi Pictures, with fellow alumni at the Presidency College, Madras — P. S. Reddy and T. Pattabhirama Reddy.
 He chose this idea for Jayanthi Pictures' first project.
-K. V. Reddy entrusted the job of adapting it to Telugu nativity to Pingali Nagendra Rao.
+K. V. Reddy entrusted the job of adapting it to Telugu setting to Pingali Nagendra Rao.
 Pingali took only the central point of "marital wanderlust" from the Hollywood film and came up with an entirely new story and characters.

-Titled Pellilnati Pramanalu, the film starred Akkineni Nageswara Rao and Jamuna.
+Titled Pellinaati Pramanalu, the film starred Akkineni Nageswara Rao and Jamuna.
 The film was simultaneously made in Tamil as Vaazhkai Oppandham with a slightly different cast that released the following year.

 Release and reception

 The Telugu version was released on 12 December 1958 and the Tamil film on 4 September 1959.
-The Telugu version had an above average run at the box-office while the Tamil film fared average but recovered its money through pre-selling.
+The Telugu version had an above-average run at the box office while the Tamil film fared averagely but recovered its money through pre-selling.